xantrks/workday-health-hr/README.md

 - **Mental Health Support**: Conversations about stress and emotional well-being
 - **Privacy Protection**: Confidential interactions with user data protection
 - **Health Education**: Information about women's health topics and resources
+- **Leave Management**: Assistance with creating and submitting leave requests

 ### Technology

-The AI assistant is powered by Google's Gemini AI models through the @ai-sdk/google integration, with custom middleware for handling health-specific queries and ensuring privacy.
+The AI assistant is powered by IBM's Watson X AI, with custom middleware for handling health-specific queries and ensuring privacy.

-## 🧠 IBM Cloud watsonx AI Integration
+## 🧠 IBM Cloud Watson X AI Integration

-The platform features dual AI capabilities, leveraging both Google's Gemini AI and IBM's watsonx AI to provide comprehensive women's health support.

 ### Overview

-While the main AI Health Assistant (accessed via the Women's Health Assistant button) uses Google's Gemini AI, the platform also integrates IBM's watsonx AI through a convenient chat widget located in the bottom-right corner of the employee dashboard.
+The platform leverages IBM's Watson X AI to provide comprehensive women's health support through a convenient chat widget located in the bottom-right corner of the employee dashboard.

 ### Features